What is a "bank" and why is it important?

 Each session shall have:

-Even if you're in the black - stopping is important.
-Often, the player wins $300, and then loses $1000 in excitement.
+Even if you are in the black, stopping is important.
+Often a player wins $300, and then loses $1000 in excitement.

 4. Tune in psychologically